Fireworks

 Below, historical stereoviews of the Lakeport Opera House.
 The building, at 781 Union Avenue, dates from 1882.
 It was originally Moore’s Opera House.
 The theater, on the second floor, once seated 350 people.
 The theater has been completely restored, and reopened in June, 2021.
 The Laconia Daily Sun reported on July 30, 2019, that it would relocate its operations to the first floor of the building.
 In 2020, the building was completely renovated, and in addition to the Sun, it now features a coffeehouse on the first floor.
 Condos are to be built on the 3rd floor.

 To the immediate right of the Opera House, Chester D. Andrews photography studio occupied the 2nd floor of the Osgood Block.
 The Osgood block burnt down in January, 1939, and was replaced in 1940 by a one-story building.
 That building was first occupied by First National Stores, then the Lakeport Five & Dime.
-It currently houses the Chaos & Kindness store.
+Recently, it held the Chaos & Kindness store, which relocated to the Cake Theater in June, 2024.

 Lakeport Square was once known as Depot Square.
 Downtown Laconia also had its own Depot Square, so it was not long before the square in Lakeport was renamed to differentiate it from the one downtown.
 Cards from 1905-1909.